BinghamtonRover/Video-CPP/README.md

 # Video
-Code for reading and encoding/decoding video frames from attached hardware
+Code for reading and encoding/decoding video frames from attached hardware.